KavrakiLab/motion_bench_maker/README.md

 4. The [bio_ik](https://github.com/TAMS-Group/bio_ik) kinematics solver for multi-tip robots, e.g. shadowhand or baxter bi-manual manipulations

 ## Simple usage
-You can generate a simple dataset, visualize it and run some basic benchmarking with the following 3 main scripts.
+You can generate a simple dataset, visualize it and run some basic benchmarking with the following 4 scripts.

  - Download script: Download the 40 different prefabricated datasets.
  - Generate script: Using a dataset specification (robot, scene, variation, queries)  generate a distribution of problems.